openstack/barbican/doc/source/api/userguide/quotas.rst

 Quotas API - User Guide
 ************************

-Running with default settings, the Barbican REST API doesn't impose an upper limit on the number of resources that are allowed to be created.
-Barbican's backend depends on limited resources.
+Running with default settings, the barbican REST API doesn't impose an upper limit on the number of resources that are allowed to be created. barbican's backend depends on limited resources.
 These limited resources include database, plugin, and Hardware Security Module (HSM) storage space.
 This can be an issue in a multi-project or multi-user environment when one project